flame-engine/flame/doc/components.md

 ### RectangleComponent
 A `RectangleComponent` can be created in two ways, depending on if it is a square or not.
-To create a `RectangleComponent` that is 300px wide and 200px in height you can do the following:
+To create a `RectangleComponent` that is 300 in width and 200 in height you can do the following:

 Example:
 ```dart